RithikaReddyPeram/SIGN_LANGUAGE_RECOGNITION/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.

 # License
-This section states that the Realtime Sign Language Recognition project is released under the Apache License.
+This section states that the Realtime Sign Language Recognition project is released under the MIT License.

 # Contact
 For any questions or inquiries, feel free to contact me at geethikareddy105@gmail.com